KaivalyaD/ds-project/README.txt

 1. Make sure you have Visual Studio Command Line Utilities installed
 2. Navigate to the ds-project directory
+3. Paste the downloaded resources/ in this directory
-3. Open a 64-bit Native Tools Command Prompt in this directory
+4. Open a 64-bit Native Tools Command Prompt in this directory
-4. Run the following command:
+5. Run the following command:

    > build.bat

-5. Run the OGL.exe file by either double-clicking on it, or issue the following command:
+6. Run the OGL.exe file by either double-clicking on it, or issue the following command:

    > OGL.exe